Where to Find the Vegan-Friendly Restaurants Around Gion

 Gion Soy Milk Ramen Uno Yokiko is a vegan and gluten-free ramen restaurant close to the center of the Gion district.
 Moreover, can prepare ramen noodles without using pungent ingredients such as garlic.
 While the price of the noodles is steep, the ramen here is phenomenal.

 The noodles are made from rice flour and konbu seaweed, making them chewier than normal ramen noodles.
 If you are on a diet, the organic konjac noodles will be perfect for you (^_-)-☆.
-Besides the broth and noodles, there is much more in the bowl, including dumplings, mushrooms, and various vegetables from Kyoto.
+Besides the broth and noodles, the bowl contains much more, including dumplings, mushrooms, and various vegetables from Kyoto.
 If you still feel unsatisfied after finishing the noodles, order a bowl of brown rice topped with vegan cheese and add the remaining broth.
 The resulting risotto will be amazing too!

 The restaurant’s ambiance is cozy.
 The friendly and fun owner and staff make the dining experience unforgettable.
 Whether you are a vegan or just love delicious food, Gion Soy Milk Ramen Uno Yokiko is a must-go restaurant when you are in Kyoto’s city center.